The Chase Ink line of business credit cards features some of the most lucrative points-earning small business credit cards on the market.

 Chase will pull your personal credit when applying, even if you have an EIN attached to the application.
 They will not, however, perform a hard pull on employees that are added to your Chase Ink card as authorized users.

-In this article, you learned the ins-and-outs of the Chase Ink credit card family.
+In this article, you learned the ins-and-outs of the Chase Ink credit card family and you can now see why these cards are some of the best Visa business cards available.
 Now, you can make an informed decision on what card works best for your business spend.

 As a general rule, stick with the Ink Unlimited unless your business can take advantage of the bonus categories offered by the Ink Cash or Ink Preferred.